Louisy Joseph

-Lydy Louisy-Joseph (born 14 April 1978 in Vénissieux, a suburb of Lyon, France), better known by the shorter name Louisy Joseph, is a French singer of Martinique origin.
+Lydy Louisy-Joseph (born 14 April 1978), better known by the shorter name Louisy Joseph, is a French singer of Martinique origin.
 She first joined the French series of Popstars as part of the girl band L5, and since 2008 has been performing as a solo singer.

 Career

-Lydy Louisy Joseph left school early at age 15 to pursue a musical career while continuing hotel studies in Lyon.
+Born on 14 April 1978, in Vénissieux, Louisy-Joseph at age 15 to pursue a musical career while continuing hotel studies in Lyon.
 In 2001, she took part the Lyon musical comedy Salammbô, in the role of Zelda, the fighting woman.